oigwe-frx/13.lodash/README.md

 This method takes two arguments: an array and a predicate function.
 The supplied predicate function takes three arguments: the current element, the current element index, and the whole array.
 The method creates a new copy of the supplied array, dropping elements from the beginning of the array until an element causes the predicate function to return a falsy value.

 ---

+## Method: .chunk()
+### Used for data type: Array

+This method takes two arguments: an array and a size.
+The method breaks up the supplied array into arrays of the specified size. returns an array containing all of the previously-created array chunks in the order of the original array.
+If no size is supplied to the method, the size is set to 1